 Time never stops and we move along with it.
 But, if your watch suddenly stops working due to a dead battery you’ll lose track of time.
 A solution to this problem is the solar-powered watch.
 These watches have a small solar panel that absorbs light to power the watch, eliminating the need for batteries.
+When we think of quality solar watches, a few brands immediately come to mind: Seiko, Citizen and Casio.

-We’ve included several different watch styles on our list: from elegant dress watches to more rugged pilot, dive and tactical timepieces.
+We’ve included several different watch styles on our list: from elegant dress watches to more rugged pilot, dive, and tactical timepieces.

 Best Solar-Powered Watches